aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 4: Add additional outbound rules

-Create another outbound security rule that denies communication to the internet.
-This rule overrides a default rule in all network security groups that allows outbound internet communication.
+In this task, you will add an outbound rule to deny communication to the internet for the subnet, overriding the default rule that allows outbound internet communication.

 1. Select **+ Add** under **Outbound security rules**.